liferay/headlessapis.wedeploy.io/content/docs/general/initial-navigation.md

 These URLs allow us to obtain the entities (`GET` method).

 When navigating through a collection of entities, the link to each entity can be found with the rel `self`.

+You can found more examples in the following [link](/docs/general/examples.html).